mahou-anisphia/mahou-anisphia/README.md

 ---

 _Inspired by a princess who researched magic without having any.
-Building software engineering skills without the typical CS background.
+Building real engineering depth beyond what any degree can teach.
 Same spirit, different domain._